maxims94/solana-debugger/README.md

 $ cd ~/.local/share/solana/install/active_release/bin/sdk/sbf/dependencies/platform-tools/llvm/bin
 $ ./solana-lldb
 ```
 This should start a new debugger session.
-Otherwise, additional steps are required.
+If it doesn't work, additional steps are required.
 See [Troubleshooting](#troubleshooting).

 ## Installation (Ubuntu)